In this guide I’m going to show you the best scout scope.

 The best part?

 I’ve sorted the scopes by use.
-So whether you’re on a budget or need a solid scout scope mount, you’ll find it here.
+So whether you’re on a budget or need the most premium scout scope, you’ll find it here.

 Let’s get started!